 I can eat a scary amount of crab legs.
 Fortunately, I don’t have to tell you just how much a ‘scary amount’ is, but when the crab legs are as great as these Old Bay crab legs cooked on my Char-Broil Big Easy, I cannot control myself.
 From the moment they go into cooker the aroma hits you and your stomach will start growling.
 In just minutes you too can be enjoying nice big ole meaty crab legs covered in Old Bay seasoning.
 For dipping, I made a bit of clarified butter, which is also something I cannot control myself around.
 This was a bonus meal for sure!
 You can make Old Bay snow crab legs too, if you wish, but you’ll probably want to cut back on the heating time.
 It doesn’t take long to re-heat the already-steamed thawed crab legs.

 I don’t make crab legs often, but when I do, I don’t mess around.
 These grilled Old Bay crab legs were definitely some of the best I’ve ever had.
 The flavor was just incredible.
 I hint of smoke from the grill, that great Old Bay flavoring, a little citrus from the lemon, and of course, butter.
-The liquid used to baste the legs as they cook is used as an incredible dipping sauce that is so packed with flavor you could just drink it right out of the bowl.
+The liquid for basting the legs as they cook is also great as a dipping sauce.
+Packed with flavor, you could just drink it right out of the bowl.
 The grilled Old Bay crab legs are cooked over indirect heat, around 350 F. You don’t want to overcook them, so keep an eye on them.
 I rotated the pan after 10 minutes to make sure the legs got cooked evenly.
 And don’t forget to baste them.
 Not only will the legs taste better but the butter sauce will absorb more of that great crab flavor too.

 A few weeks ago I made a beer-can chicken recipe that used a 50/50 combination of Cajun seasoning and Old Bay seasoning.
 I instantly fell in love with the combination.
 A little heat, a little sweet, cloves, allspice, paprika… just about all you could imagine.
 I knew right then and there that I wanted to use the same mix on chicken wings.
 And so my Cajun Bay chicken wings were born.
 And oh how good they were.
 I served them dry, not sauced.
 Just that great combination of Cajun and Old Bay seasonings, with a little Ranch dressing on the side for dipping.
 The flavor combination was fantastic, and one you will see here again soon.